Recommendations for student IT equipment: home and college use

 Additional accessories

 Make sure you bring all the adapters and power supplies you need and make sure you have plenty of chargers and phone cables.
 If you are still unsure of what IT to take to university and whether you need to buy anything beforehand, consider going to university with a very light load.
-This will make certain you don’t buy anything useless – after all, it will be just as easy to buy what you need once you’re settled in and you can ask for advice from your college IT staff.
-Here’s a short checklist:
+This will make certain you don’t buy anything useless – after all, it will be just as easy to buy what you need once you’re settled in, and you can ask for advice from your college IT staff.

-• USB memory sticks (for backing up important assignments)
+• USB memory sticks and/or portable hard drives for backing up work.

 Using Microsoft Teams for meetings